-An annual staple of the gaming world, if you love FIFA then you are going to want to play the latest version, FIFA 21, on your series X as the game has never looked better than it does when played on the new generation of console.
-PS5 owners have run into some difficulty getting the game upgraded, but it works simply on the new Xbox and remains just as much fun to play as the series, mostly, has.
-We do miss journey mode though.
+An annual staple of the gaming world, if you love FIFA then you are going to want to play the latest version, FIFA 23, on the Series X as the game has never looked better than it does when played on the new generation of console.
+On this next-gen console, you'll be able to see the advancements made by HyperMotion 2 Technology, which takes the realism up to the next level.

 If you're looking for something else to play, check out our lists of the best PC games and best VR games to try in 2022.